Preethigrace-7/VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 # Digital VLSI SoC Design and Planning 15 Days Learning Journey

 This repository documents my learnings from the **Digital VLSI SoC Design and Planning** course by **VLSI System Design (VSD)**.
-Over 15 days, I hve explored key concepts, methodologies, and tools used in SoC design, documenting my progress and insights here.
+Over 15 days, I have explored key concepts, methodologies, and tools used in SoC design, documenting my progress and insights here.

 ## *Course Details*
 - **Program:** NASSCOM-VSD Digital VLSI SoC Design and Planning